Probiotic Benefits, Recommended Foods and How to Get Rid of Bad Bacteria in the Gut

 Chlorinated drinking water can harm good bacteria in your digestive tract.
 A good water filter can remove most of the chlorine and other harmful compounds.

-Toxins like pesticides on produce and chemical additives in food can reduce good bacteria populations in the intestines.
+Toxins like pesticides on produce and chemical additives in food can reduce good microbes populations in the intestines.
 The more real food you can eat, the better off your digestive environment will be and the more it can enhance your overall health.

 An overgrowth of pathogens in your intestinal environment is known as dysbiosis and has some of the following symptoms: